BAIS1C/MyMoriesChromeExtension/readme.md

 Chrome extension — save any LLM chat as a 30 MB, fully-offline `.mmr` file.

 Works with Gemini and ChatGPT for Exports and compression.
 Can be Decompress into ANY Top Tier LLM.
+Can download BASE COMPRESSION =/= 20%
+VSM Compression =/=50%
+FULL text in JSON for compare and contrast testing on your decompressions.
+Decompression prompt auto prepended to txt file.
+Simply drag this file to the LLM of your choice and carry on from where you left off.

 \### Install